My Own Italian Coffee Machine Journey

+Paul here.
 Like most of us, I started off with instant.
-A device called the Phillips Senseo came along and that was a huge leap forward.
-It was similar to a modern day pod machine but used coffee bags instead of pods.
-At the time, and in comparison to instant, it was great.
+Then in 2005 a coffee machine called the Phillips Senseo came along.
+This machine was similar to a modern day pod coffee machine but used coffee bags instead of pods.
+At the time, and after years of instant, the Senseo was great.

-Nest step was a big one - I decided to spend up big (cough) and grabbed a thermoblock Sunbeam coffee machine and a Sunbeam grinder.
+Next step was a big one - I decided to spend up big (cough) and grabbed a thermoblock Sunbeam coffee machine and a Sunbeam grinder.
 Again, at the time it was great.
-Another step upwards.
+Another step forwards.

-Next after several months of online research and dozens of of posts on the Melbourne coffee forums I jumped again.
+Next after months of research and numerous posts on the Melbourne Coffee Snobs forum I jumped forward again.
 This time it was to a single boiler Italian coffee machine - a Rancilio Slivia.
 I also upgraded to a commercial grinder.
-A huge step up yet again but before long the poor thermal stability and temperature surfing was driving me mad, so I opened up the machine and installed a custom PID controller.
-The PID controller resulted in a huge improvement, and yes, another step upwards.
+A huge step forward yet again but before long the poor thermal stability and temperature surfing was driving me mad, so I opened up the machine and installed a custom PID boiler temperature controller.

-Things were progressing and it was now the lure of the manual Italian coffee machine with an e61 that won me over.
-I grabbed one of the original ECM Giotto coffee machines (the father of the Rocket Giotto coffee machine).
+Things were progressing and it was now the lure of a manual Italian coffee machine with an e61 that won me over.
+I grabbed one of the original ECM Giotto coffee machines.
 Damn!!!
 Now this was getting good.
 Before this changes were steps.
-The move from the single boiler coffee machine to the e61 heat exchanger was a leap up 3 steps!
+The move from the single boiler coffee machine to the e61 heat exchanger was just AMAZING!

-From then on I was absolutely hooked by the coffee hobby.
-I developed my own custom-designed coffee roaster to roast my own beans, I created manual brew apparatus from bits and bobs, including some very cool cold drip towers.
+From that point onward I was absolutely hooked by the coffee hobby.
+I designed and built my own coffee roaster, I created manual brewing gear from bits and bobs, including some very cool cold drip towers.
 I also played with dozens of off-the-shelf manual brewing toys including the V60 pourover, the Chemex, the Aeropress, cold drip towers, cold steep brewers, siphons and many more.

-When it came to Italian coffee machines and grinders I was cycling through them at what some might call an alarming rate.
+When it came to Italian coffee machines and grinders I was cycling through them at an alarming rate.
 I basically upgraded my machine and/or grinder almost annually.
 I guess I would call this is my coffee gear freak stage.
-There were no Giant leaps here in terms of in the cup coffee quality but I just loved the tech and the experience of driving the very best Italian coffee machines and grinders.
+There were no giant leaps here in terms of in the coffee quality in the cup, but I just loved the tech and the experience of driving the very best Italian coffee machines and grinders.

-...and then K Bean Coffee Machines was born and trying out new gear became part of my "job."
-What more can I say.
+...and then K Bean was born and trying out new gear became part of my "job."
 Happy days :)